ufal/npfl114/tasks/bboxes_utils.md

 #### Date: Deadline: Apr 4, 7:59
 #### Points: 2 points

-**The template is not yet in the repository, it will be published during Tuesday.**

 This is a preparatory assignment for `svhn_competition`.
 The goal is to implement several bounding box manipulation routines in the [bboxes_utils.py](https://github.com/ufal/npfl114/tree/master/labs/06/bboxes_utils.py)